ubicucsd/crash_course/source/3_AdvancedTerminal.md

 wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=17kYqxphGrkCK30FQuOUDIXOUhiZvjAMd' -O file2.txt
 ```
 **1. file1.txt contains the text of a Sherlock Holmes book.
 How many lines of the file does it take to recount his tale in Bohemia?**
+*Hint: The table of contents is form line 48 to 70*
 <details>
   <summary>Stumped?
 Click me!</summary>